Joseph and Aseneth: 20th-century interpretation history

+21st-century scholarship

-In the last two decades some scholars have argued that the work is fundamentally Christian.
+From the late twentieth century, some scholars have argued that the work is fundamentally Christian.
 These include Ross Shepard Kraemer, When Aseneth Met Joseph; and Rivka Nir, Joseph and Aseneth: A Christian Book.

-According to Angela Standhartinger, a covering letter by Moses of Ingila included with the manuscript explains the story "as an allegory of Christ's marriage to the soul".
+However, the work may have come from a milieu of the first century CE "when Judaism and Christianity were not separate identities but rather two tendencies within the same continuum".